 A new Slovak film, The Auschwitz Report, has been released and will be playing in cinemas across Europe this summer.
 Directed by Peter Bebjak, the film depicts the story of two Slovak Jews, Rudolf Vrba and Alfred Wetzler, who in April 1944, escaped from Auschwitz and provided the outside world with detailed evidence of the mass murder taking place there.

 Thanks to the efforts of such film makers, this heroic story is becoming more widely known.
-There is also a Vrba Wetzler Memorial group on Facebook which organises annual walks following their escape route from Auschfwitz to Slovakia.
+There is also a Vrba Wetzler Memorial group on Facebook which organises annual walks following their escape route from Auschwitz to Slovakia.

-Probably less widely known is the equally heroic story of Gerta Vrbová, the woman who married Rudolf Vrba after the War.
+Probably less widely known is the equally heroic story of Gerta Vrbová, the woman who married Rudolf Vrba after the Wwr.
 Gerta grew up in Trnava where her family owned a small butchers shop.
 Her happy childhood came to an end one day in September 1939, when she arrived at school to find several of her classmates standing outside the closed gate.
 On the gate hung a sign saying, “Jews and Czechs are excluded from the school.”

-The situation worsened as the collaborationist Slovak Government subjected the Jewish population to further restrictions.
+The situation worsened as the collaborationist Slovak government subjected the Jewish population to further restrictions.
 Gerta’s family were deprived of their right to own a business.
 In the Spring of 1942, rioters smashed the windows of their home, and rumours began to spread of deportations to ‘work camps’.
 The family decided to escape and so began a period of changing identities and crossing borders in order to survive.

 Gerta’s first escape was when she and her mother made their way through the meadows, avoiding guards, to reach the small town of Sládkovičovo which was then on the Hungarian side of the border.
 They made their way to Budapest where friends helped them find work and false identity papers.
 By 1944, the Hungarian Government was under increased pressure from Nazi Germany to deport the Jewish population.
 Gerta was forced to flee again, back across the border to Slovakia.